-A student who fails the prelim exam will be given the opportunity to retake the exam.
+A student who fails the any component of the prelim exam will be given the opportunity to retake the exam.
 See the graduate school website for policies.
 A student who fails the prelim exam the second time is terminated from the graduate program.

-Soil Science Preliminary Doctoral Examination
+Soil Science Comprehensive Doctoral Written Qualifying Exam